Coming soon… Ramadan. Are you ready? Making the most of Sha’ban

 ‘The Messenger of Allah (peace be upon him) used to fast until we would say, ‘he never breaks his fast (i.e. he never stops fasting)’, and he would abandon fasting (at other times) until we would say that he never fasts.
 I never saw the Messenger of Allah (peace be upon him) fast for a complete month except for the month of Ramadan, and I never saw him fast in a month more than he did in the month of Sha’ban.’
 (Bukhari and Muslim)

 So he wouldn’t fast the whole month, but he used to fast sometimes; it’s like training for a marathon.

 Sha’ban is a month of training

-I know we have all the challenges of today: self-isolation, and the death toll on the rise.
-But nevertheless, as long as we are alive, we still need to prepare for our responsibilities and duties.
+As long as we are alive, we need to prepare for our responsibilities and duties.
 We need Allah Almighty more than ever; never know who might not make it to tomorrow.
-I’m sure we’ve all lost a friend or family member or colleague; it might be me or you, you never know.
+We have seen in the past years a tremendous loss of life, globally and personally.
+We have all lost a friend or family member or colleague; it might be me or you next, you never know.
 We need Allah Almighty the most now, and we need to prepare more.
 Allah Almighty has sent us Sha’ban now, inshallah we can live and witness Ramadan.

 Preparing for your viva with Allah Almighty